The Garden Grazer

 Vegan Creamy Mushroom Pasta with Sun-Dried Tomato

-This vegan Creamy Mushroom Pasta combines flavorful sun-dried tomato, fresh garlic, and spinach in an easy sauce made with cashew milk.
-This satisfying dish is simple to prepare and only 30 minutes.
-It is great for lunch or dinner!
-(Gluten-free option.)
+This vegan Creamy Mushroom Pasta features sun-dried tomato, fresh garlic, and spinach in a creamy sauce!
+It's so satisfying and easy to prepare in 30 minutes.
+Great for lunch or dinner!
+(Vegan, oil-free, gluten-free option.)

 A plate of Creamy Sun-Dried Tomato Mushroom Pasta